GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 The documentation standards require markdown-based documentation with explicit versioning, parameter descriptions, and usage examples, ensuring that the codebase remains accessible to new developers while maintaining comprehensive knowledge transfer.

-The separation of visual components (sdk_mojo) from core functionality (stdlib) creates a clean architectural boundary that enhances portability across different target platforms while maintaining consistent behavior for core language features.
+The separation of visual components (sdk_mojo) from core functionality (stdlib), additional generic functionalities (sdk) and specific functionalities (like sdk_games) creates a clean architectural boundary that enhances portability across different target platforms while maintaining consistent behavior for core language features.

 Following these syntax rules ensures optimal integration between your application, Monkey2, stdlib, sdk, sdk_mojo and Aida 4's advanced mathematic capabilities. std from Monkey2/Wonkey is superseeded by stdlib. stdlib, sdk and sdk_mojo are only the repository you can find in: https://github.com/GaragePixel?tab=repositories